gracelang/language/spec.md

 A field declared as `var x` can be read using the request `x` and assigned to using the assignment request `x:=(_)`.
 A field declared as `def y` can be read using the request `y`, and cannot be assigned.
-By default, fields are *confidential*: they can be accessed and assigned from the object itself, and inheriting objects, and from lexically-enclosed objects, but not from clients.
-In other words, these requests can be made only on `self` and `outer`.
+By default, fields are *confidential*.

 The default visibility can be changed using annotations.
 The annotation `readable` can be applied to a `def` or `var` declaration, and makes the